This is a guest post by Grade 5 teacher, Krista Ford, from Waverly Memorial.

 Digital portfolio applications can help bridge language barriers

 Digital portfolio apps can also support different languages to help those families where language barriers are an issue.
-They also put the students in the forefront so that parents can discuss the learning with them instead of the teacher.
+They also put the students in the forefront so that families can discuss the learning with them instead of the teacher.

 Digital portfolio applications create a safe space for learning and discussion